More Large Retailers Ease Customers' Path To Credit

 For some retailers, like Home Depot, branded credit cards and loan offerings are old hat.
 The home improvement chain established its credit and loan offerings almost at its inception.
 That's because it sells lots of big-ticket items, especially after disasters like Hurricane Sandy, when there is sudden demand for new credit.

 Home Depot's vice president of financial services, Dwaine Kimmet, says the company recently sweetened its offers in part because other sources of credit have dried up.

 "And customers just can't get access to capital, because there's just not equity in their homes, in many cases," he says.

-NOGUCHI: Offering credit in-store also, of course, helps sales.
-Wal-Mart, the world's largest retailer, partners with other companies to offer checking accounts, check-cashing, money orders, and a host of other services.
-Daniel Eckert is vice president of Wal-Mart.
-He says these alternative financial products appeal to a growing number of people.
+Offering credit in a store also helps sales, of course.
+Wal-Mart, the world's largest retailer, partners with other companies to offer checking accounts, check-cashing, money orders and a host of other services.

-NOGUCHI: Garcia notes the backlash against banks over increased overdraft fees and other charges.
-She says although mortgages through Costco and checking accounts through Wal-Mart may offer some lower initial fees, Consumers Union is still studying these products to see whether they too come with notable drawbacks.
+Garcia notes the backlash against banks over increased overdraft fees and other charges.
+She says that although mortgages offered through Costco and checking accounts through Wal-Mart may offer some lower initial fees, Consumers Union is still studying the products to see whether they also come with notable drawbacks.

-NOGUCHI: Just because they might appear at the checkout aisle, she says, mortgages and loans are not — and should not be — impulse buys.
-Yuki Noguchi, Washington.
-Transcript provided by NPR, Copyright National Public Radio.
+Just because they might appear at the checkout aisle, she says, mortgages and loans are not — and should not be — impulse buys.